sinadaryaei/c0323-code-solutions/html-forms/html-forms-quiz-notes.md

 - What is the purpose of an HTML `form` element?

 - Give five examples of form control elements.
+  Text input, password input, and text area for adding text.
+  Radio buttons, checkboxes, and drop-down boxes for making choices.

 - Give three examples of `type` attribute values for HTML `<input>` elements.

 - Is an HTML `<input>` element a block element or an inline element?

 ## Notes